Learn How To Write A How-To Guide In 6 Easy Steps

 1. Draft your plan

 Don’t spend hours on it, though.
-All you need to do is draft an outline of your thoughts and ideas.
+You only need to draft a quick outline of your thoughts and ideas.

 It might only be five or six points, but it can often be more.
 Think about each point you need to cover, and then put them into a logical order.

 You need an introduction to the problem or learning point.
-Or, in other words, why a reader needs this information.
+Or, in other words, why a reader needs to read this information.

 Then you might have a small list of tools that will be necessary, followed by the steps to take.
 Think here about how recipes are written and formatted.